 ‘s of daily views and it will continue for years to come.

 Let’s imagine: The summer holidays are on the way, you are starting to worry about how you are going to be able to occupy the kids for a whole 6 weeks and you think of bubbles.
 You type into google ‘bubble mix for summer’.
 BOOM!
 Up pops Pinterest as one of the top articles in the search.
 They click over to the relevant search in Pinterest and voila!
 There I am with my bubble mixture post!
 Woo hoo!!
 And why is that year round?
 Australia have their summer in our winter don’t they?
 People are pinning for different reasons, all year round.

 But I don’t have many followers, now what?

 Do you know what the biggest secret is?
 You don’t even need a single follower to make Pinterest work for you!!
 Hurrah!!
-I only have 1.3K followers on Pinterest, it grows steadily but I’m not at all fussed about actively growing it because…..
+I have 3.6K followers on Pinterest, it grows steadily but I’m not at all fussed about actively growing it because…..

 Did that person find me because they follow me?
 Nope, they found me because Google reads Pinterest.
 The same can happen through using Pinterest directly of course, type in bubble mix for summer and there I am.
 Fab!

 You need to understand that Pinterest isn’t a social media platform, I don’t go on there to follow my friends and catch up with what they’ve been up to.
 One of the first things Pinterest asks you to do is sync up with your FB friends – ummm no thanks.
 I don’t want to see what my Uncle John is pinning- I want to see pins relevant to me.